Kamalakanta01/pdf-editor/readme.md

 - Users can select specific pages for editing and then download the modified PDF.
 - The backend receives the selected pages, processes the PDF, and sends the modified PDF back to the frontend.
+- The result wil be produced in the order the PDF pages were selected.

 ## Prerequisites